DidierFR75/azasimul/Readme.md

 $ make graph # Generate the entire graph of the system at web/aza_graph_project.png
 $ make django-shell # Access to django shell admin
 $ make tests # Run unit tests
+$ make deploy # Deploy the project to the production server
+$ make help # Display description of all commands
 ```

 ### Demo credentials